vishal-dcode/Daily_Basket/README.md

    npm run dev
    ```

-How to Use
+## How to Use

-Enter the name of the grocery item in the input field.
+1. Enter the name of the grocery item in the input field.
-Click the "+" button to add the item to your list.
+2. Click the "+" button to add the item to your list.
-Click on an item to delete it from the list.
+3. Click on an item to delete it from the list.

+## Contributing

+Feel free to submit a pull request to contribute to this project.
+Any suggestions or improvements are welcome!